The best things to do when traveling through this peaceful gem of northern Thailand.

 In reality, we never ran out of things to do, and we still had substantial down time for eating out, chilling in our hostel with friends, and walking around aimlessly.
 Here are the highlights we experienced in and around this wonderful city.

-1. Play With Elephants
+1. Spend A Day With Elephants

 Most visitors to Asia have never seen elephants in their natural habitat, hence why day trips to visit humane elephant parks in Thailand are so common.
 With endless tour companies offering full and half-day trips, narrow down your choices to those who forbid riding the elephants.
 These are the more ethical companies who put the wellbeing of the animals before the tourists’ desires.